How to Buy / Purchase / Choose Audio, Stereo Speakers for a Hi-Fi, 2-Channel Stereo System.

 At AR we simply call it truth.

 It’s something that can be measured and controlled.
 It’s a function of design, care in manufacture, cost and uniform quality control.
 And it’s something a listener learns to value as he or she lives with a pair of speakers. -- It can also be acquired by listening to a lot of quality audio speakers (not surround sound / home theater speakers) in the right environment.
 These environments can usually be found in “REAL” audio shops (very rare anymore) staffed by well versed, “old timers” that know how to guide a person in the knowledge of what to listen for.
-That is generally not a situation that is going to be found at“Great-Buy”, “Circus City”, “Wally World” or any of the other big box, “whore houses” (no slight meant on that respectable & oldest of professions) staffed by some guy whose primary business objective the previous week was to “biggie size” your order.
+That is generally not a situation that is going to be found atWorst-Buy”, “Circus City”, “Wally World” or any of the other big box, “whore houses” (no slight meant on that respectable & oldest of professions) staffed by some guy whose primary business objective the previous week was to “biggie size” your order.
 Most listener's ears (minds) need to be “trained” to correctly listen to speakers, audio systems and media differences, ie; CD’s vs. good quality LP’s.
 Case in point; If you go to college for a music degree, do you think the professor is simply going to put on some records, let the students listen and then leave the class every day without any commentary on what they are or should be listening for in the selection and how they should be listening to it? --

-Some speakers fall short of ideal accuracy simply because they are designed to sell for a low price. ---- I 'dissed' the "big-box" retailers previously, but the fault lies with the buying general public.
-We tell the retailers, who in turn tell the manufacturers that we want stuff "cheap", so they respond by making "cheap" stuff.
+Some speakers fall short of ideal accuracy simply because they are designed to sell for a low price. ---- I 'dissed' the "big-box" retailers previously, but the fault lies with the 'buying general public'.
+We consumers tell the retailers, who in turn tell the manufacturers that we want stuff "cheap", so they respond by making "cheap" stuff.
 There has to be "give" somewhere and it almost always shows up as lesser quality goods or services.
 Sorry, I digress and that's another "soap-box" dissertation entirely. ---

 Others are designed purposely to color sound.
 Certain enclosures, for example, are designed purposely to accentuate bass.
 Their “boominess” tends at first to hide any fuzziness present.
-Beyond the fact that they color the sound, many people find that continued listening to speakers of this type produces an uncomfortable sensation that, for lack of better name, we’ll call listening fatigue.
-For many people speakers like this just don’t wear well.
+Beyond the fact that they color the sound, many people find that continued listening to speakers of this type produces an uncomfortable sensation that, for lack of better name, we’ll call "listening fatigue".
+For many people, speakers like this just don’t wear well.
 These are the kinds of speakers which are so often termed “rock” speakers, because of the “boomy” sound they produce.

 At AR we have always believed that if a rock group wants to accentuate the base end of the spectrum they’ll do it in the studio in the mixing.
 The job of our speakers is not to distort the sound which has been so carefully crafted on a record or tape.
 Rather, it is to reproduce it exactly.